ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline: Background

 \subsection{Diffusion Models}

-In diffusion-based generative models, data generation is formulated as a two-stage stochastic process consisting of a forward noising process and a reverse denoising process.
-The forward process gradually corrupts a data sample with noise, while the reverse process iteratively removes noise to produce a clean image conditioned on user-provided inputs.
-T2I and I2I generative systems are commonly implemented using these diffusion-based models and deployed as cloud-hosted services.
-In the T2I setting, the model generates an image conditioned on a user-provided prompt, producing an output that reflects the semantic intent of the input.
-In the I2I setting, the model additionally conditions on an input image, preserving its structural content while modifying visual attributes or semantics according to the prompt.
+Diffusion-based generative models formulate generation as a forward noising process corrupting a data sample, and a reverse denoising process that iteratively recovers a clean image conditioned on user input.
+In the Text-to-Image (T2I) setting, generation is conditioned on a prompt alone; in the Image-to-Image (I2I) setting, the model additionally conditions on an input image, preserving its structure while modifying attributes or semantics.
+Both are commonly deployed as cloud-hosted services.